16 website metrics to track for growth

 • Content that's most helpful

-Segmenting your return visitors can be useful if you're still building buyer personas for your business.
-It can also help you get a clearer sense of your customers' top needs and pain points.
+I usually segment return visitors if I’m building buyer personas for a business.
+It can help me get a clearer sense of the customers' top needs and pain points.

 How to Track Repeat Visitors